Configuring PTP

 • PTP is limited to a single domain per network.

-• Forwarding PTP management packets is not supported.
+• PTP management command is supported.

 • PTP is supported with sync interval -2 only on Cisco Nexus 36180YC-R switches and Cisco Nexus 3636C-R line cards.
 Higher sync intervals are not supported.